-Bobbi Shatto is an assistant professor at the School of Nursing.
-She is currently taking her last course for her Ph.D. in Curriculum and Instruction and is completing her research for her dissertation.
+Bobbi Shatto is an assistant professor at the School of Nursing and has recently completed her Ph.D. in Curriculum and Instruction.
 Bobbi teaches in the Advanced Generalist Masters of Science in Nursing Program which is a new pre-licensure program at Saint Louis University and the only one of its kind in the Missouri.
 Her research interests include exploring the Transition to Practice of nursing students in all three nursing undergraduate programs; identifying the career trajectory of Clinical Nurse Leader students; and studying how various State Boards of Nursing are responding to the current nursing faculty shortage.
 Prior to teaching at SLU, Bobbi held various positions at Saint Louis University Hospital including Assistant Head Nurse of the Coronary Care ICU, Head Nurse of the Neurotrauma ICU, and Administrative Manager of the Outpatient Medical Specialties Units.
 She is excited to receive this Fellowship and utilize innovative technology to help nursing students bridge the gap between the classroom and the real world.

 Palash Bera, Ph.D., Fall 2013